Kingxukai/linux/Documentation/admin-guide/blockdev/zram.rst

 flash wearout problem so that admin needs to design write limitation to guarantee storage health for entire product life.

-To overcome the concern, zram supports "writeback_limit" feature.
+To overcome the woke concern, zram supports "writeback_limit" feature.
 The "writeback_limit_enable"'s default value is 0 so that it doesn't limit any writeback.
 IOW, if admin wants to apply writeback budget, they should enable writeback_limit_enable via::